RobotMermaid/MarcoPolo/README.md

 * In 'Search' enter 'Maker' and on the 'Maker Webhooks' page go to the settings on top right.
 Go to the URL they give you to trigger an event and get the curl code.

 ## Notes
-the iphones are set with wi-fi assist by default which bumps them off the network if they perceive the signal to be too week.
+The iphones are set with wi-fi assist by default which bumps them off the network if they perceive the signal to be too week.
 Can be changes under Settings/Cellular, at the very bottom.
 Still have a haunted laptop that likes to wake up in the middle of the night.
 That mystery is not yet solved...